Russia

 Relief map of eastern Russia

-Russia so dominated the Union of Soviet Socialist Republics that it would be fair to describe the latter as a Russian empire.
-Extending from Smolensk in the west to the Bering Straits in the east, Russia is a vast country with tremendous natural resources.
-These were being heavily exploited in 1941 to support the armies attempting to repel the Germans from western Russia.
+Russia so dominated the Union of Soviet Socialist Republics that it would be fair to describe the latter as a new Russian empire.
+Extending from Smolensk in the west to the Bering Straits in the east, Russia is a vast country with tremendous natural resources and a population in December 1941 of 193 million persons.
+These were being heavily exploited in 1941 to support the armies attempting to halt the German invasion of western Russia.

 Russia was the traditional enemy of Japan.
 The two nations had clashed in 1905 over control of Port Arthur, located at the tip of the Kwantung Peninsula, and over railroad concessions in resource-rich Manchuria.
 The Russians had come off worse in the fighting, particularly at sea, and Japan achieved most of her war objectives.
 Japan later participated in the Siberian Expedition of 1918-1922, which was prompted by the Bolshevik Revolution and the subsequent withdrawal of Russia from the First World War.